alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

   * I want an S3 bucket
   * I want a load balancer (ELB) in front of these machines
 * Then CloudFormation creates those for you, in the right order, with the exact configuration that you specify

-The first technology I want to talk about is CloudFormation.
-CloudFormation is such an important technology in AWS because it is a declarative way of outlining your infrastructure for any resources, and most of them are supported.
-To give you a concrete example, in CloudFormation, you would say, I want a security group, I want two EC2 instances that will be using that security group, I also want an S3 bucket, and I want a load balancer in front of all these machines.
-Then CloudFormation automatically creates all these things for you in the right order with the exact configuration that you specified.

 **Benefits of AWS CloudFormation (1/2)**